AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 If you hold down the <Keys.HardKey>Clear</Keys.HardKey> button, then more options are available on the softkeys.
 These will take effect when you release the <Keys.HardKey>Clear</Keys.HardKey> button.

-The <strong>Set Mask</strong> options let you choose which attribute groups are to be cleared (for example, you could leave the pan/tilt in the programmer but clear everything else).
+The **Set Mask** options let you choose which attribute groups are to be cleared (for example, you could leave the pan/tilt in the programmer but clear everything else).
 The top <Keys.SoftKey>Set Mask</Keys.SoftKey> button lets you choose which attributes will be cleared - or you can use the attribute group buttons to set the mask. <Keys.SoftKey>Set Mask to Clear Nothing</Keys.SoftKey> disables all attributes from being cleared to give you a clean